-We recommend that students apply to between 5 and 10 colleges.
-The average number of applications a BUA senior submits hovers around 7 or 8 each year, though they are allowed 10 (11 if one is a public university).
-With close to 4,000 colleges in the United States alone, the process of narrowing this list down to between 5-10 schools may seem daunting.
-Students who develop their list systematically and with research should find applying to college easy... perhaps even fun!
-A successful process should involve much self-reflection and conversation with your family.
-In the end we hope that each student has a balanced list of colleges and universities that will leave the student with good choices.
-A good rule of thumb is to apply to three reach/far reach schools, three possible schools, and three likely/safety schools.
+The college process offers the opportunity to explore the incredible range of college and university programs around the country.
+There are close to 4,000 colleges in the United States alone, all with distinctive academic offerings, campus cultures, resources and opportunities - we encourage you to approach the exploration process ahead of you with a sense of optimism and adventure.
+A successful process begins with self-reflection: when do I feel most supported and challenged within an academic setting?
+When do I feel at home in a community?
+In the end we hope that each student has a balanced and well-researched list of colleges and universities that will leave the student with choices that align with their goals and values.
+Students who develop their list with an open mind to all the possibilities for the next phase of their academic journey systematically and with research should find applying to college easy...perhaps even fun!

 Working with your college counselor closely to determine which schools fall into those categories is crucial.
-Some schools will always be considered a "far reach" because of the sheer number and quality of applicants applying, but one school could be a "likely" to one student and a "reach" to another.
-Keep in mind that this is a highly personalized process and that the College Office will work with you to determine an appropriate list.
-After selfreflection, students need to research schools by looking at view books and websites and then ultimately making some trips to campuses.
-Be very wary of relying solely on US News and World Report, Princeton Review and the Fiske Guide.
-Although they can be useful, each guide may have hidden agendas and the data may not be as straightforward as it seems.
+Some schools will be considered a "far reach" because of the sheer number and quality of applicants applying, but one school could be a "likely" to one student and a "reach" to another.
+Keep in mind that this is a highly personalized process and that the college counselors will work with you to determine an appropriate list.
+After self-reflection, students need to research schools by looking at viewbooks, taking advantage of virtual resources, and visiting campuses.
+Be very wary of relying solely on US News and World Report, Princeton Review and the Fiske Guide; approach your research with an open mind and consider the bias of any sources you are using.